no-slopes/sprite-animations/docfx_project/documentation/sprite-animator/combo-animator.md

 ## On Frame Operations

 The `SetOnFrame` remains as the [Single Cycle Animator](./single-cycle-animator.md) here.
-The catch is only that you must be carefull wuen setting by index.
+The catch is only that you must be carefull when setting by index.
 The index in this scenario would be the index of each cycle.

 So, considering you have an animation with 3 cycles (0, 1 and 2) and do as follows: